Knowledge base

 - An email is sent to

-smith.johnny@domain.xyzbecause the sender misspelled the recipient's address. - The email will still arrive in the
+smith.johnny@domain.xyzbecause the sender mistyped the recipient's address. - The email will still arrive in the

-catchall@domain.xyzbox, which you just need to check in the Mail interface of your choice. - Same goes if you delete the address
+catchall@domain.xyzmailbox, which is enough to consult in the Mail interface of your choice. - Same if one day you delete the address

-jonnie.smith@domain.xyzone day; if you keep thecatchalladdress, then it is the latter that will receive everything that is still addressed to the non-existent address…
+jonnie.smith@domain.xyz; if you keep thecatchalladdress, then it will be the latter that will receive everything that is still sent to the address that no longer exists...

 Important recommendations

-However, the creation of this type of account is not recommended:
+The creation of this type of account is not however recommended:

-- Catchall addresses receive all emails sent to any domain address; this means they are often flooded with spam, which can be difficult to manage and filter.
+- Catchall addresses receive all emails sent to any domain address; this means that they are often overwhelmed by spam, which can be difficult to manage and filter.

-- Due to the high volume of spam, legitimate messages can be drowned and lost in the mass, which can result in the loss of important communications.
+- Due to the high volume of spam, legitimate messages can be overwhelmed and lost in the mass, which can result in the loss of important communications.

-- Catchall addresses can potentially be used by attackers to target your domain with brute force attacks or other methods, as they offer an easy target for testing different address combinations.
+- Catchall addresses can potentially be used by attackers to target your domain with brute force attacks or other methods, as they offer an easy target to test different address combinations.

-In short, managing a catchall address can become tedious and complicated, especially for large organizations with many employees and departments.
+In short, managing a catchall address can become annoying and complicated, especially for large organizations with many employees and departments.

 This guide presents commands that can be executed to test a connection or a network and thus specify the source of a potential error more precisely.